 Most do best in full sun, although they will also grow in light shade.
 They will grow in almost any kind of soil, from very sandy soils to heavy clay soils, and although they will tolerate periods of wet, they will not grow in soils that are boggy and constantly wet.
 They do not have any serious pests and diseases, those spines keep deer away, and these are the easiest of plants to grow.
 You certainly don’t need that ‘green thumb’ to grow Barberry bushes, and you don’t need to do any work to grow them – even the small leaves just disappear into the soil and don’t need raking up.

 Barberry Bushes and the Environment

-In recent years there has been some concern about growing Barberry bushes, since in some areas, especially in the north-east, where this plant has been grown for the longest time, plants now grow in wild areas.
+In recent years there has been some concern about growing Barberry bushes, since in some areas (especially in the north-east where this plant has been grown for the longest time), plants now grow in the wild.
 Birds love the berries of Barberry, and that is how the seeds were spread.
 They usually grow in disturbed areas, like abandoned fields, and along highways and ditches, but in some areas they have spread into natural woodlands.

 Because of this some people think we should not grow the Japanese Barberry in our gardens – but fortunately, studies have been done and they show that the most popular colored forms, like the Crimson Pygmy and Dwarf Golden forms, produce few (if any) seeds, and any seedlings that do grow are weak and usually die.